 The second cost type is the ongoing fees associated with owning a timeshare.
 These fees include annual maintenance fees, taxes, and special assessments.
 Maintenance fees are typically used to cover the cost of upkeep, repairs, and other expenses associated with the timeshare.
 Taxes are assessed by the local government, while the timeshare company imposes special assessments.

 Various factors, including the location, size, amenities, and type of timeshare, determine the cost of a timeshare.
-For example, a timeshare in a popular resort destination is likely to be more expensive than one in a less sought-after location.
+For example, a timeshare in a popular resort destination is likely to be more expensive than one in a less sought-after vacation spot.
 Similarly, a timeshare in a larger building or with more amenities like a pool or gym will cost more than a basic timeshare unit.

 In addition to the location, size, and amenities of the timeshare, the type of ownership also plays an important role in the cost.
 Timeshares can be purchased on a fixed-week, floating-week, or points system.
 On a fixed-week timeshare, you will own the same week of the year for the life of the timeshare.
 On a floating-week timeshare, you can select from a list of available weeks for that year.
 On the other hand, points timeshares will give you a certain number of points you can use to book various weeks or destinations.